 Hey, is kale high in oxalate, as in, what is its position in the oxalic acid chart?
 Just to mention up front is that kale is currently considered to be top-one in the list of Americas healthiest vegetables.

-The veggie is said to originate from the cruciferous vegetable family but experts also say you need to take at least ¾ cup in a minimum of these leafy greens to get its maximum nutritional value.
+In precise, kale is said to originate from the cruciferous vegetable family.
+Experts also say you need to take at least ¾ cup in a minimum of these leafy green to get its maximum nutritional benefits.
 Now back to our question, “is kale high in oxalate?”
 Based on recent findings the answer is No, and below is exactly why:

 Some Facts to Proof Kale Oxalate Levels:

 Kale shares the same family with cabbage, broccoli, and cauliflower, and since all these a super low (they are roughly 2.95mg to 3.2mg oxalate per 100g) in oxalates, it means the same is also true with kale.
 Well, that’s according to an old research by USDA which focused on chopped cabbage and broccoli.

 However, the US Department of Agriculture (in 2008) again confirmed that kale had 2mg of oxalate in very 100g – evidently coinciding with the previous findings reported some 20 years back.

 Now Let’s Clear the Airwaves – Is Kale High in Oxalate?

 Still, there’s a lot that needs to be highlighted to clarify the question whether kale is high or low in oxalate.
 Sounds confusing right?
 As in what I mean is that at the Yahoo low oxalate group (an online collecting point where guys test and give results about oxalic acid and their nutritional experience with foods, a few tables there show kale as appearing in all columns – low, medium and high in oxalic acid — the compound oxalate.